Best Floor Lamp

 The other lamps we appreciated for their craftsmanship were the Stone & Beam and the Brightech Mid Century Modern.
 Both have high-quality fabric lampshades and stylistic features.
 The Stone & Beam is also the most stable lamp in our lineup, thanks to the wide four-legged base.

 Ease of Use

 Both the Joly Joy and the Miroco LED are insanely easy to assemble, though learning the settings takes a little practice.
 The thing that sets the Joly apart is that it comes with a remote control.
-From across the room, you can adjust the brightness and temperature as well as chose from five pre-programmed modes AND a nightlight.
+You can adjust the brightness and temperature from across the room and choose from five pre-programmed modes and a nightlight.
 Being able to adjust your light without getting up takes the cake for ease of use.
 The Torchiere is also incredibly easy both to assemble and use — simply screw the pole together and then touch the control pad to illuminate.
 Easier as can be.

 Can floor lamps be versatile?
 You betcha!
 Some can be adjusted and tilted, allowing you to position your light just so, while others offer just one placement.
 Some have multiple settings for both brightness AND color, while, again, some have just one.
-Another aspect to consider is the design of the base, the details of the cord, and where the switch is located.
-Can the lamp be used in different places in the house (both stylistically and ergonomically) or is it relegated to one use case?
+Other aspects to consider are the design of the base, the cord's details, and where the switch is located.
+Can the lamp be used in different places in the house (both stylistically and ergonomically), or is it relegated to one use case?
 Consider where your lamp will live and what your most likely use for it will be so that you can hone in on the best model for your specific needs.

 While choosing furniture and decor items for the house can be fun, it can also be extremely overwhelming.
 Finding the right floor lamp for your needs may sound simple, but there is a lot to consider.
 We hope the assessments from our expert team help you hone in on some fun and affordable options for your home or office.